 America has a rich tradition of immigration.
 It is in fact a country of immigrants.
 It is one of the most desirous countries for immigrants to want to migrate to so that they can have an opportunity to experience the American Dream of individual rights and prosperity.
 The following visual represents immigrants as a percentage of the U.S. population throughout history.

 Immigration is a big issue in the United States as well as countries all over the world.
 In the United States alone, 125 out of every 1,000 people are immigrants.
 It is estimated that 1.5 million new immigrants, bot legal and illegal, arrive in the U.S. each year.
 What kind of an impact does immigration have in the U.S. and around the globe?

 With the booming U.S. economy, many foreign investors are seeking to start a business in the United States or buy existing one.
-In this article we highlight the Benefits and Requirements of the E-2 visa.
-This article discusses the benefits and requirements of the E-2 Visa.
+In this article we highlight the advantages and requirements of the E-2 visa.